-Air Purification

-This has been the core business of the Company since 1990.
-Clean TeQ provides biological and energy efficient air purification and odour elimination solutions to municipal and statutory authorities and industrial companies.

-Water Purification

-Clean TeQ is currently offering and further developing a suite of technologies for use in the purification and recycling of waste water and the desalination of brackish water to produce high quality industrial water.
-It has commissioned a pilot plant in WA to demonstrate the use of its Clean-iX® Technology for water purification.
+- Air Purification This has been the core business of the Company since 1990.
+Clean TeQ provides biological and energy efficient air purification and odour elimination solutions to municipal and statutory authorities and industrial companies. - Water Purification Clean TeQ's suite of water innovations, such as functionally active resins, membranes and biological reactors, alone and in combination, filter, separate and purify polluted waters to a standard suitable for drinking, agriculture, recreation or industrial use.
+Clean TeQ is currently offering and further developing a suite of technologies for use in the purification and recycling of waste water and the desalination of brackish water to produce high quality industrial water. - Resource Recovery Through its Clean-iX® Technology the Company aims to provide cost effective extraction techniques which are intended to enable a higher recovery rate of valuable ores, while having less environmental impact.

-Resource Recovery

-Through its Clean-iX® Technology the Company aims to provide cost effective extraction techniques which are intended to enable a higher recovery rate of valuable ores, while having less environmental impact.
 This technology utilises an ion exchange process together with specially designed equipment and resin which can be used in the extraction process of a range of resources, including base metals, precious metals and radioactive elements (such as uranium).